rdeioris/LuaMachine/Tutorials/ReflectionShell.md

-# Implementing a Lua Reflection Shell
+# Implementing a Lua Reflection Shell (WORK IN PROGRESS)

 The main objective of the LuaMachine project is to safely expose Lua apis to scripters (and modders), so the Unreal Engine reflection system is completely hidden by default.